 - Visit the lighthouse keeper’s house

-- Watch small wooden water crafts get built by volunteers using only historic tools and plans
+- Watch volunteers build small wooden watercraft using only historic tools and plans

-Columbia Restaurant is a favorite of mine and I’m known to visit the Tampa and Sarasota locations every now and then.
+Columbia is a favorite of mine and I’m known to visit the Tampa and Sarasota locations every now and then.
 Their Ybor City location is the original and is also the oldest and largest Spanish restaurant in the country.
-It’s a must-visit and I talk more about it in my post on how to spend a day in Ybor City.
+It’s a must-visit that I talk more about in my post on how to spend a day in Ybor City.

 At the St. Augustine location, the place is beautiful and they’re open 365 days a year.
 They make sangria and salads at your table.
 And they brag about their century-old family recipes for paella, their red snapper, and their Cuban roasted pork.